MicrosoftDocs/powerquery-docs/powerquery-docs/rank-column.md

 # Rank column (Preview)

 The **Rank column** command adds a new column to a table with the ranking defined by one or more other columns from the table.
-An more *Rank kind* option can be used to define how ties should be handled.
+A *Rank kind* option can be used to define how ties should be handled.

 ![Rank column entry point in the Power Query ribbon inside the Add column tab](media/rank-column/rank-column-ribbon-entry.png)